A Guide to Colorado Motorcycle Laws

 Lane Splitting in Colorado

-Passing or overtaking a vehicle in the same lane is Illegal in Colorado; no lane sharing or splitting with cars.
+Passing or overtaking a vehicle in the same lane is illegal in Colorado; no lane sharing or splitting with cars.
 However, motorcycles can share a lane or “co-ride” with one other motorcycle.
 As a rider, you cannot attach your motorcycle to another vehicle, i.e. grab onto another motorcycle or vehicle (i.e. towing).
+This is especially important to remember when driving in cities like Colorado Springs, Littleton, Centennial, and Denver.
+Narrower streets and blind turns mean that this behavior is especially dangerous.

 Colorado Motorcycle Laws & Noise